Click any image to begin gallery view

-Phil Freelon is the founder and president of The Freelon Group, Architects – an award winning 55 person firm based in Durham, NC.
+Phil Freelon was the founder and president of The Freelon Group, Architects – an award winning 55 person firm based in Durham, NC.
 He studied photography while earning architectural degrees at NC State University’s College of Design and at MIT.
-In addition to teaching in the architecture departments at his alma maters, Freelon has taught basic, intermediate and advanced level photography courses at NC State’s College of Design.
+In addition to teaching in the architecture departments at his alma maters, Freelon taught basic, intermediate and advanced level photography courses at NC State’s College of Design.

-A native of Philadelphia, PA and a long time resident of Durham, Phil has traveled extensively with a keen interest in expanding his vision through photography.
+A native of Philadelphia, PA and a long time resident of Durham, Phil traveled extensively with a keen interest in expanding his vision through photography.
 He is a Fellow of the American Institute of Architects and a recipient of the Loeb Fellowship from Harvard University’s Graduate School of Design.
 In 2011 he was appointed by President Barack Obama to the U.S. Commission of Fine Arts.